reduxjs/redux/docs/tutorials/essentials/part-2-app-structure.md

 A **thunk** is a specific kind of Redux function that can contain asynchronous logic.
 Thunks are written using two functions:

-- An inside thunk function, which gets `dispatch` and `getState` as arguments
+- An inner thunk function, which gets `dispatch` and `getState` as arguments
-- The outside creator function, which creates and returns the thunk function
+- The outer creator function, which creates and returns the thunk function

 The next function that's exported from `counterSlice` is an example of a thunk action creator: